k3jph/k3jph.github.io/service/maryland-defense-force.md

 #### October 13, 2020

-> For outstanding unit performance in support of the COVID-19 response
+> For outstanding unit performance in support of the COVID-19 response.

 ### <a id='MDESR' />Maryland Emergency Service Ribbon